vivekkranjan/Getting-and-Cleaning-Data-Assignement/README.md

 3. Unzip the data set into Directory_Name and you should see a folder named UCI HAR Dataset in Directory_Name

-4. Load RStudio and set your working directory using setwd("Directory_Name")
+4. Load RStudio/R and set your working directory using setwd("Directory_Name")

-5. Load the R script using source("run_analysis.txt")
+5. Load the R script using source("run_analysis.R")

 6. Run the R script using run_analysis() and after execution of the function has finished, you will see that merged_tidy_data.txt and calculated_tidy_data.txt would have been replaced with the newest outputs.